aiven/aiven-docs/docs/platform/howto/billing-google-cloud-platform-marketplace-subscription.md

 1. You should now be on a signup page at Aiven, asking you for your email address to create a new account.
 1. After entering your email address, you will be sent an email to confirm your registration.
-Click on the link.
+Click the link.
 1. You can now proceed to the [Aiven console for GCP](https://console.gcp.aiven.io/), where you can manage your Aiven services as normal.